oskarhane/docker-neo4j/README.md

 Unofficial Docker image for Neo4j Graph Database
 =====

 Neo4j is a highly scalable, robust (fully ACID) native graph database.
 Neo4j is used in mission-critical apps by thousands of leading, startups, enterprises, and governments around the world.

-With the Dockerfile on repository you've a docker neo4j community edition image ready to go for testing purposes.
+Read more at [Neo4j.com](http://neo4j.com).

+With this Docker repository you get Neo4j Community Edition containers ready to go for development/testing purposes.
+The `:testing` tag gives you the latest unstable release while the `:latest` tag gives your the latest stable release.

 ### Setup

  1. Execute this command:

     `docker run -itd -p 7474 oskarhane/docker-neo4j`
+or
+    `docker run -itd -p 7474 oskarhane/docker-neo4j:testing`

  2. Run `docker ps` to find out the port.